 Imagining artistic movements helps reduce stiffness in dancers’ hands, contributing to more fluid performances.
 Dancers can apply visualization techniques by mentally rehearsing their movements before stepping onto the floor.
 Incorporating imagination into practice enhances overall hand movements and ballet technique.

-This mental rehearsal is a powerful tool for achieving dance’s desired fluidity and expressiveness and enhancing muscle memory.
+This mental rehearsal is a powerful tool for achieving the desired fluidity and expressiveness of dance and enhancing muscle memory.

 Using Flamenco for Wrist and Finger Placement